joshuboi77/Scraps/THE_SCRAPBOOK.md

 ### DNS
 - `dns_resolve(hostname) -> ip_string`

+---

+## 🧭 Debugging & Trace

+Mini-trace shows a compact, per-step view of execution.

+- Enable by setting the environment variable `SCRAPS_TRACE` (any value).
+  - Example: `SCRAPS_TRACE=1 cargo run -- path/to/file.scraps`
+- Columns:
+  - `ip` — instruction pointer (shows `fn N` inside functions)
+  - `opcode` — mnemonic of the current operation
+  - `Value stack` — brief view of the stack values
+  - `Boxes` — top-most box on the stack (to visualize mutations)
+  - `Var` — variable used on this row (load/store), shown once per relevant row
+  - `Output` — printed text, shown on print rows
+- Runtime errors include a focused “Trace:” snippet with the same columns and a few rows around the failing instruction.
+The row where the error occurs is highlighted in red.

+Tip: Use `rewire_symbol("x")` before changing a variable’s type dynamically (e.g., from Int to Str), or use the rewire ceremony.

 ### Events
 - `event_register(socket, event_types) -> event_id` (event_types: string or box of strings: `read|write|accept|connect`)